Novak Djokovic sweeps aside del Potro in US Open final

 Djokovic's victory, coupled with his July triumph at Wimbledon, ties him with Pete Sampras for the most men's Grand Slam singles titles.
 Only Roger Federer (20) and Rafael Nadal (17) have more.

+"I was hoping he was going to be here, but he's not," Djokovic said about Sampras.
+"He's my idol.
+Pete, I love you."

-Despite the typically enthusiastic backing of his fellow Argentinians, Del Potro was denied a second U.S. Open title nine years after his dramatic 2009 triumph.
+Despite the typically enthusiastic backing of his fellow Argentinians, Del Potro was denied a second U.S. Open title nine years after his dramatic 2009 triumph -- a high-water mark in a career that was nearly derailed by four wrist operations.

+"I'd just like to congratulate Juan Martin ... for still having faith, for still having belief in himself," said Djokovic, who gave his pal a hug at the net, and then went over to console del Potro as he wiped away tears at his sideline seat.
+"I believe he'll be here again with the champion's trophy.
+I really do."

 The Associated Press contributed to this report.